-1. Create an Outline (Or Use an SRS Template)
+1. Define the Purpose With an Outline (Or Use an SRS Template)

 Your first step is to create an outline for your software requirements specification.
-This may be something you create yourself.
-Or you may use an existing SRS template.
+This may be something you create yourself, or you can use an existing SRS template.

-If you’re creating this yourself, here’s what your outline might look like:
+If you’re creating the outline yourself, here’s what it might look like:

 1.2 Intended Audience